 Saucony is one of the oldest sports footwear brands in the world and now produce high-performance runners for those with an eye for distance.
 We've long been a fan of their Originals collection.
 The no fuss retro take on e everyday sneakers ensure you're getting a sturdy walking shoe that's also got a stylish edge to it.

-The Walking Classic from Rockport is exactly what the name suggests.
+The How Street from Rockport will have you wanting to walk down all the streets in your area.
 Rockport is well accustomed to making highly functional yet sophisticated shoes made to finish off that laid back casual look.
 This limited edition has been constructed with quality leather linings to offer supreme comfort, and trueTech lightweight shock absorbers that add longevity to long days spent on your feet.
 It also has a nice wide sole that helps your muscles relax whilst you walk and breathable lining to keep your feet fresh and dry.

 Designed in London and hand made in Italy, these Trinity shoes by Unseen are the ultimate in smart casual.
 They combine all the aesthetics of a sports trainer and turn it into something more sophisticated and luxurious.
 High-arch support offers supreme comfort for unparalleled all-day comfort, whilst an Italian suede upper and tongue are finished off with classy waxed cotton laces.
 The sole is made from durable, long-lasting rubber, and features a 3M reflective detail at the heel.